Caring for Your New Hardware

 - Brush up on the lower teeth and down on the upper teeth.

 - Don’t forget about the roof of your mouth and your tongue too.

 - Do this for at least two minutes each brushing session and rinse when you’re finished.

 When to Brush

-To avoid getting food stuck in your braces and on your teeth, brush your teeth four times per day while wearing braces including:
+Avoid getting food stuck in your braces and on your teeth, by brushing your teeth four times per day at these times:

 - In the morning after breakfast